Security Architecture

 Community cloud – offered to communities or types of organizations, such as taxing agencies or film industry organizations.
 The organizations themselves may take part in hosting them, or the offering is exclusive to organizations in that category.

-Industrial control systems – used to control industrial processes, like manufacturing, logistics, distribution, etc., which contain sensors and gauges to support cybernetics.
+Industrial control systems (ICS) – used to control industrial processes, like manufacturing, logistics, distribution, etc., which contain sensors and gauges to support cybernetics.
 The three types to know for the exam are:

 - Supervisory control and data acquisition (SCADA) – commonly used in large-scale utility companies to automate the control of utility generation, distribution, and production.